allenai/dream/README.md

 For additional instructions about using the DREAM model and sample commands, please refer to https://github.com/allenai/dream/blob/main/model/README_DREAM_model.md.

 # DREAM-FLUTE
-We provide access to the code and models used in our paper Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: https://arxiv.org/abs/2210.16407)
+We provide access to the code and models used in our paper Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: https://arxiv.org/abs/2210.16407, ACL Anthology link: https://aclanthology.org/2022.flp-1.12/)

 ### Data Processing:
 For details on how we make use of the training data provided in the FigLang2022 shared task, please refer to https://github.com/allenai/dream/blob/main/FigLang2022SharedTask/Process_Data_Train_Dev_split.ipynb.